 Christine M. Gordon, Esquire

 Christine M. (O’Brien) Gordon joined Timoney Knox as an associate in May 2011 and was elected a partner effective January 1, 2021.
-She focuses her practice on school and special education law, civil rights litigation and employment law.
+She focuses her practice on school and special education law, and civil rights litigation.
 She regularly counsels families of children with disabilities on issues arising under various state and federal laws and regulations, including the Individuals with Disabilities Education Act, the Americans with Disabilities Act, Section 504 of the Rehabilitation Act and Title VII of the Civil Rights Act of 1964.

 Ms. Gordon has represented families and children at IEP meetings, disciplinary hearings, and administrative due process hearings, and has extensive experience performing appellate work in special education matters in federal courts.
 She currently works to help students in securing appropriate educational programs and services, as well as in obtaining compensatory education, school placements, tuition reimbursement, and other available remedies.
 She also has experience in matters involving school bullying, harassment, hazing, transgender rights and sexual and/or physical abuse.
 She is a speaker on issues related to special education and other student matters.